EasyLearnJava/Question-Answers/README.md

 * Why character array is preferred for storing passwords when comapred to String

-* Why is BigDecimal preferred over decimal to store currency in java
+* Why is BigDecimal preferred over Double to store currency in java